Museum of Modern Art: 1960s to 1980s

-1980–1999

-In 1983, the museum more than doubled its gallery, increased the curatorial department by 30%, and added an auditorium, two restaurants, and a bookstore in conjunction with the construction of the 56-story Museum Tower adjoining the museum.
+In 1983, the museum more than doubled its gallery space, increased the curatorial department by 30%, and added an auditorium, two restaurants, and a bookstore in conjunction with the construction of the 56-story Museum Tower adjoining the museum.
+Architect César Pelli led the design project for the expansion.
+Despite these expansion projects, MoMA's physical space had never been able to accommodate its growing collection.